Legal

 Civil Penalties and Remediation Liability

-The EPA also assesses civil penalties ($25,000–$50,000 per day) for administrative violations.
-Beyond criminal and civil penalties, defendants are liable for all remediation costs—hiring licensed contractors to properly remove and dispose of asbestos, air quality testing, and health monitoring for exposed individuals.
+The EPA also assesses civil penalties under 42 U.S.C. § 7413(b) and (d) for administrative violations, with inflation-adjusted amounts reaching tens of thousands of dollars per day of non-compliance.
+Beyond criminal and civil penalties, defendants are liable for all remediation costs—hiring licensed contractors to properly remove and dispose of the material, air quality testing, and health monitoring for exposed individuals.

 How Does the EPA Enforce Asbestos Removal Regulations?

-The EPA enforces asbestos NESHAP regulations through a multi-layer enforcement approach.
+The EPA enforces NESHAP regulations for the mineral through a multi-layer enforcement approach.
 Understanding these mechanisms helps property owners recognize what triggers investigation:

 Pre-Demolition Surveys and Notification